 Consequently, to affirm that the teaching of the apostles on the subject of ministry and its action does not apply to later ages, is to say that there is no longer either a body of Christ, or faithfulness in its Head to nourish it.
 That is impossible.
 Moreover the Comforter will abide with us for ever.

 Many things, indeed, are lost.
 Tongues are no longer spoken, miracles are no longer performed.
-That which was connected with the external testimony and established the authority of the word is no longer found in the present day; but that which is of the substance of the things, that is to say ministry which calls and which nourishes, exists at all times, @1 Corinthians 4 and 14; @Romans 12; and @1 Peter 4: 10, 11, contain instructions the force of which will subsist as long as the Church shall be on earth.
+That which was connected with the external testimony and established the authority of the word is no longer found in the present day; but that which is of the substance of the things, that is to say ministry which calls and which nourishes, exists at all times. @1 Corinthians 4 and 14; @Romans 12; and @1 Peter 4: 10, 11, contain instructions the force of which will subsist as long as the Church shall be on earth.
 One ought to take account of other passages which

-| This is so far inexact as that *His* body is not the temple; collective Christians, however, are.
+¦ This is so far inexact as that *His* body is not the temple; collective Christians, however, are.

 {73}